kzaiets/floyd/README.md

 [[0, 5, 8, 9], [500, 0, 3, 4], [500, 500, 0, 1], [500, 500, 500, 0]]

 # Running Unit Tests
-To run the unit tests use the following in the terminal for the test.py file python -m unittest test.test
+To run the unit tests use the following in the terminal for the test.py file in the root directory python -m unittest test.test

 # Running Performance Tests
-To run the performance tests use the following in the terminal for the test_performance.py file python -m test.test_performance
+To run the performance tests use the following in the terminal for the test_performance.py file in the root directory python -m test.test_performance

 # Contributing